Skip to content

 Budgeting for Dilapidations

-If you and your landlord come to a favourable agreement as to your obligations concerning dilapidations, it is still a good idea to budget for costs for potential repairs.
+Even with a favourable agreement on dilapidations, it is wise to budget for potential repair costs.
 Having money set aside for repair works can be extremely useful.
 It helps ensure you can keep the property in good repair during and at the end of your lease.
+To budget for costs, engage a surveyor before fulfilling your end of lease obligations to advise on compliance.

 How much you will need to set aside will depend on various factors, including: